 We are possibly the largest specialist Immigration law firm in New Zealand.
 We have a combination of experience and specialist training to help with any New Zealand Immigration issues.

-Why use an immigration lawyer?
+Why use an Immigration Lawyer?

-Our specialty is in the more difficult immigration cases, including appeals to the Immigration and Protection Tribunal, complaints on applications at managerial level of Immigration New Zealand, complaints to other bodies including Office of the Ombudsman and the Office of the Privacy Commissioner, reconsiderations and appeals on declined visas of any type.
+Our specialty is in the more difficult immigration cases, including appeals to the Immigration and Protection Tribunal, Ministerial requests, complaints on applications at managerial level of Immigration New Zealand, complaints to other bodies including Office of the Ombudsman and the Office of the Privacy Commissioner, reconsiderations and appeals on declined visas of any type.

 While many licensed Immigration Advisers also provide quality advice, many of them unfortunately have very limited training, experience or English language skills.
 As trained lawyers, we have expertise in Administrative Law and a wealth of experience in Immigration Law.
 We are capable of tackling any problems that might occur during any Immigration application or appeal.